suruliraajan/laravel-study-guide/README.md

 - CSRF Protection: Ensure that your forms are protected against cross-site request forgery.
 - Encryption: Utilize Laravel’s built-in encryption services to secure sensitive data.
 - Authentication Guards: Implement and customize different authentication guards to manage user sessions and API tokens.

+### Custom Artisan Commands

+- Creating Commands: Write custom Artisan commands to automate tasks and enhance your workflow.
+- Interactive Commands: Create commands that interact with the user through the command line.